michellengnx/michellengnx/README.md

 - :school: I’m pursuing a Bachelor of Science in Computer Science, double minor in Math and Statistics at the University of Toronto.

+- :zap: I am doing research on Human Computer Interaction and exploring ways to make CS education better for everyone.
+I am also on K8s release team starting v1.32.
+I was previously at Scotiabank and Seneca College ITS.

-- :zap: Currently doing an internship at Scotiabank.
-I also enjoy weightlifting, boxing, running or anything fitness related; a good iced coffee (send your recs my way) and hanging out with friends.
+- 👾 Outside of school and work, I enjoy weightlifting, boxing, running or anything fitness related; a good iced coffee (send your recs my way) and hanging out with friends.

 - 📬 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/michellengnx/)